lawk-mineh/lawk-mineh.github.io/_pages/talks.md

 ---

 In August 2023, I co-organised the [*Early Career Symposium for Topology, Actions, and Symmetry*](https://sites.google.com/view/soton-ecstasy-2023/home) in Southampton, UK.
+I am co-organising the [*Introduction to Modern Advances in ALgebra*](https://sites.google.com/view/itmaia) conference in Exeter, UK.

 You may have seen me in the following places, attending the following events: